Mahamaham: Mahamaham festival rituals

 On the Mahamaham day people start with praying these Siva temples, followed by a dip in the holy tank.
-The devouts follow a more exhaustive procedure with dips in the 20 wells, visit to Kumbeswarar Temple, dip in the holy tank and finally in Kaveri river to complete the process.
+The devout follow a more exhaustive procedure with dips in the 20 wells, visit to Kumbeswarar Temple, dip in the holy tank and finally in Kaveri river to complete the process.
 Other celebrations including public chariot parades and fares, featuring the sanctum idols of the main temples of Kumbakonam being brought out for public viewing, carried in wooden chariots through the different streets of the town.

-Connected Shiva Temples
+Connected Shiva temples

 Twelve Shiva temples are connected with Mahamaham festival which happens once in 12 years in Kumbakonam.
 They are Kasi Viswanathar Temple, Kumbeswarar Temple, Someswarar Temple, Nageswara Temple, Ekambareswarar Temple, Gowthameswarar Temple, Abimukeswarar Temple, Kambatta Visvanathar Temple, Banapuriswarar Temple, Kalahasteeswarar Temple, Koteeswarar Temple, and Amirthakalasanathar Temple.
 Of these twelve, first ten temples are located in Kumbakonam town itself.
-Of them 10 temples are in Kumbakonam.
+Of them 11 temples are in Kumbakonam.

-Connected Vishnu Temples
+Connected Vishnu temples

 Five Vishnu temples are connected with this festival.
 They are Sarangapani Temple, Chakrapani Temple, Ramaswamy Temple, Rajagopalaswamy Temple, and Varahaperumal Temple.
 All these temples are in Kumbakonam.